 The Bloor Street Bike Project

-Winter 2014: We are analyzing and reporting on the results of the Summer 2013 pilot projects to increase cycling for transportation.
-Results will begin to be released in early 2014.
+Spring 2014: We are analyzing and reporting on the results of the Summer 2013 pilot projects to increase cycling for transportation.
+Additionally we are analyzing the recent release of the 2011 Transportation Tomorrow Survey.
+Results will begin to be released in Summer of 2014.

 Public Policy and Governance Review

 A Snapshot of Urban Cycling In Toronto

 This is a summary of our larger Mapping Cycling Behaviour in Toronto report.
 For a PDF click here.
 Click the photo for a Scribd version.

 Alliance for Biking and Walking 2014 Benchmarking Report

 US Cities start to understand cycling infrastructure is an economic boon

 Who are those winter cyclists?
 Calgary researcher trying to find out.